cohere-coop/nourish.party/README.md

 * Dash for making it possible to offer subscription-based digital access

 ## Can I help?
 Aww, thanks so much!
 We're glad you've been enjoying the party and want to add even more to it.
-(open source project, how to contribute)
+Please read our [contributing guidelines](./CONTRIBUTING.md) for guidance on how you can best contribute.

 (We have a Nourish for Nourish, here's how to chip in)